 The Board is accountable to the shareholders for delivery of sustained value growth.
 In order to support its duties and responsibilities the Board implements control procedures, such as quarterly operational review meetings, that assess and manage risk and ensure robust financial and operational management within the Group.

 The Board members’ diverse range of skills and experience span technical, financial, operational and legal areas relevant to the management of the Company.
-Summary biographies of each Board member are shown on the Company’s website.
+Summary biographies of each Board member are shown on the Company’s website and in the Directors’ Report on page 13.
 Directors keep their skill sets up to date by attendance at, and participation in, various events organised by their respective industry sectors and/or by participation in continuing professional development courses.

 As the Company evolves, the Board composition will be reviewed to ensure appropriate expertise is always in place to support its business activities.
 It has recently undertaken a re-organisation of director responsibilities to better align skill sets with its new strategy and business model.
 While the Board has not yet adopted any formal policy on gender balance, ethnicity or age group it is committed to fair and equal opportunity and fostering diversity subject to ensuring appointees are appropriately qualified and experienced for their roles.
 The Company acknowledges that as it expands its operations across different countries, it will be to its benefit to align its Board composition to reflect balance in the ethnicity and gender of its members.